| Appraisers and Assessors of Real

 often are able to switch specialties and appraise other

+types of properties.
 Because assessors are needed in every local or State

 jurisdiction to make assessments for property tax purposes